- Therapy Modalities Glossary

 Just like untangling a ball of yarn, this process requires patience, the right tools, and a steady hand.
 But gradually, what once seemed like an impossible knot becomes smooth, manageable threads that you can weave into something beautiful and strong.

-What can I expect from a Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) session?
+What can I expect from sessions in Trauma-Focused Cognitive Behavioral Therapy (TF-CBT)?

 Early Trauma-Focused Cognitive Behavioral Therapy (TF-CBT) sessions focus on psychoeducation about trauma and its effects, teaching coping skills such as: